jillienchu/WNBA-Winning-Prediction/README.md

 * magrittr
 * lmtest

+## :sparkles: Business Queries
+* What is the effect of a player's overall match statistics on a player's future efficiency?
+* What is the effect of a team's overall match statistics on a team winning the game?

 ## :sparkles: Predictive Models
 To answer the business queries, two predictive models were used.
 * Linear Regression Model